 Commitment to Education

 One of the first steps in preventing dental infections and caries is through proper oral hygiene and understanding the importance of oral health.
-We strive to educate all our patients on proper techniques on brusshing and flossing, and raising awareness of oral health topics and nutrition.
+We strive to educate all our patients on proper techniques on brushing and flossing, and raising awareness of oral health topics and nutrition.
 One of our programs is the Dental Health Ambassadors, or DHA program, that works in conjunction with Share the Care Dental Initiative of San Diego County, where we aim to improve the lives of children through preventive education.

 Exposing Our Members to the Field of Dentistry

 The UCSD PDS exposes students to many different aspects of the dental profession.
-Participants interact with volunteer dentists, hygenists, and other dental professionals constantly.
+Participants interact with volunteer dentists, hygienists, and other dental professionals constantly.
 They witness and assist in different dental procedures and techniques performed at our clinics, and learn the importance of volunteering their time and services to give back to the community.
 If you would like to get involved, please visit our page on how to volunteer, and sign up for our email list to hear about volunteer opportunities.

 The students involved with this tremendous project have various future plans to facilitate outreach programs that will educate young men and women about career options in dentistry.
 One such goal is to involve and inspire students from not just the undergraduate level, but the high school level, opening the doors of possibility into a profession in dentistry.